Learning to Generate Chairs, Tables and Cars with Convolutional Networks: Appendix A: Training using a variational bound

 \section{Appendix A: Training using a variational bound}

 Here we give additional details on the training objective used the experiment on random chair generation in section~\ref{sec:random_chairs}.
 We phrase the problem of generating chairs as that of learning a (conditional) probabilistic generative model.
-Formally, we can derive such a generative model from the definitions in Section \ref{sec:model} as follows.
-As before, let $\deconv_{RGB}$ and $\deconv_{segm}$ denote the ``expanding'' part of the generator and let us assume full knowledge about the view $\view$, transformation parameters $\augparams$ and chair identity $\class$.
+Let $\deconv_{RGB}$ and $\deconv_{segm}$ denote the ``expanding'' part of the generator and let us assume full knowledge about the view $\view$, transformation parameters $\augparams$ and chair identity $\class$.
 We further assume there exists a distribution $p(\bz \mid \class)$ over latent states $\bz \in \mathbb{R}^{512}$ -- which capture the underlying manifold of chair images -- such that the generators $\deconv_{RGB}$ and $\deconv_{segm}$ can generate the corresponding image using $\hat{\fc}(\bz, \view, \augparams)$ as input.
-We define $\hat{\fc}$ as the mapping obtained by replacing the independent processing stream for the class identity $\class$ with the 512 dimensional random vector $\bz$ in layer FC-2 (c.f.
+We define $\hat{\fc}$ as the mapping obtained by replacing the independent processing stream for the class identity $\class$ with the 512 dimensional random vector $\bz$ in layer FC2 (c.f.
 Figure \ref{fig:network_architecture}).
 We can then define the likelihood of a segmentation mask $\segm^i$ under transformation $T_{\augparams^i}$ as

 where $\deconv_{segm}$ outputs per-pixel probabilities (i.e. it has a sigmoid output nonlinearity).
 Assuming the pixels in an image $\RGB^i$ are distributed according to a multivariate Gaussian distribution the likelihood of $\RGB^i$ can be defined as